ash2d/bird-net_mil/README.md

 - Final architecture and model size
 - Additional non-target / environmental classes (human, rain, wind, engines, etc.)

+**Known issues:**
+- no human voice detection yet
+- the model struggles a bit with non-target sounds like rain, wind, engines (which it is not yet trained for)

 ### ⚠️ **Note:** This is a developer preview; models, labels, and code will change.
 Trained on a subset of data and may not reflect final performance.

 ## Install